PennLINC/qsirecon/docs/builtin_pipelines.rst

 .. _appropriate_schemes:

 ***************************************************
-Which workflows are appropriate for your dMRI data?
+Which pipelines are appropriate for your dMRI data?
 ***************************************************

-Most reconstruction workflows will fit a model to the dMRI data.
-Listed below are the model-fitting workflows and which sampling schemes work with them.
+Most reconstruction pipelines will fit a model to the dMRI data.
+Listed below are the model-fitting pipelines and which sampling schemes work with them.

 +------------------------------------------------+-------------+------------+-----------------+
 | Name                                           | MultiShell  | Cartesian  |   SingleShell   |